PiotrekGa/pruned-cv/README.md

 The package uses the fact that cumulative scores are highly correlated with the final score.
 In most cases after calculating 2 folds it's possible to predict the final score very accurately.
-If a score is very non-promising the cross-validation is stoppend (pruned) and the final scores value is predicted based on best till the time scores.
+If the partial score is very poor the cross-validation is stopped (pruned) and the final scores value is predicted based on best till now scores.

 ## Installation